 Inventory planning allows an organization to employ better strategies of controlling goods right from production until they are sold to the final consumer.
 The procedure and policies adopted in inventory planning and control are thus a better way of deterring employees from abusing inventory.
 Usually, employees in a work environment that is loose tend to steal inventory items.
 When employees steal items from the business, the business is likely to make a loss.

-However, if the right inventory policies and procedure are installed, such cases cannot happen, and hence the company continues to make profits.
+However, if the right inventory policies and procedures are installed, such cases cannot happen, and hence the company continues to make profits.
 Usually, in inventory planning, businesses adopt some of the latest technologies currently available in managing the inventory.
-The adopted technology involves accounting and business software which have the ability to order, receive, manage, as well as sell any inventory.
-With such software’s in place, it is hard for employees to steal any products, and hence all produced, manufactured or traded inventory will reach the final consumer.
+The adopted technology involves accounting and business software that has the ability to order, receive, manage, as well as sell any inventory.
+With such software in place, it is hard for employees to steal any products, and hence all produced, manufactured, or traded inventory will reach the final consumer.
 This means that the company won’t have to incur any further losses.